shrishrirang/azure-mobile-apps-node/src/data/contributor.md

   without a result size limit.
 - When the provided query has the `includeDeleted` property set, the results should include soft deleted items.
+- All version values, when retrieved should be Base64 encoded.

 ### insert